-PARKER FORD, PA, April 18, 2021 07:00 ET — The Portuguese Water Dog Foundation is excited to kick off a new research study to investigate the genetics of Addison’s disease — specifically in PWDs!
-The will be conducted by Drs.
+April 18, 2021 07:00 ET — The Portuguese Water Dog Foundation is excited to kick off a new research study to investigate the genetics of Addison’s disease — specifically in PWDs!
+The study will be conducted by Drs.
 Steven Friedenberg and Leigh Anne Clark and their research team at the University of Minnesota College of Veterinary Medicine and Clemson University.

 The goal for this project is to develop a reliable, accessible, and actionable test to identify dogs at risk for hemangiosarcoma during the earliest stages of disease and to use a strategic, rationally designed approach to prevent its occurrence in these high-risk dogs before it becomes clinically detrimental and life-threatening.
-The study has two objectives.
-The first is to determine the most reasonable duration of an SOS test result.
-In other words, how long can a low-risk SOS test result be trusted and how much time might elapse between a high-risk SOS test result and the development of hemangiosarcoma.
-The second aim is to continue periodic testing for dogs previously enrolled in the Shine On study whose test result would have placed them in a high-risk category for development of hemangiosarcoma, and to provide eBAT as a strategy for prevention in 12 of these dogs.
-Continue reading “Research Update CHF 02806-MOU MY1: Strategic Prevention of Canine Hemangiosarcoma: Lifetime Follow-Up”
+Continue reading “Research Update CHF 02806-MOU EY3: Strategic Prevention of Canine Hemangiosarcoma: Lifetime Follow-Up”